-The Post-Baccalaureate Certificate in Health and Wellness Coaching can be completed in 12 months and is available in online, on-campus, and hybrid formats.
-All formats provide coach-training programs approved by ICF and ICHWC.
+The PBC in Health and Wellness Coaching can be completed in 12 months and is available in online, on-campus, and hybrid formats; available formats vary by the intake admissions date.
+All formats provide coach-training programs approved by ICF and NBHWC.